alfonsomartinde/prettychecks/README.md

 ### Javascript

-If you need to initalize prettychecks for a aspecific checkboxes and radios:
+If you need to initalize prettychecks for a specific checkboxes and radios:

 ```javascript
 $( selector ).prettychecks();